ritoon/bootgo/README.md

 A barebones OS kernel written in go

-The kernel contains some code modified from devos barebones tutorial http://wiki.osdev.org/Bare_Bones
+The kernel contains some code modified from osdev barebones tutorial http://wiki.osdev.org/Bare_Bones

 ## setup
 To compile bootgo You need a gccgo cross-compiler(my gccgo version is 5.2.0)